mr-wolf-rsh/cs50w-wiki/README.md

 A Wikipedia-like online encyclopedia.

+You can [click here](https://youtu.be/BgMmqo4kXQQ/) for watching the demo.

 This is [Wiki](https://cs50.harvard.edu/web/2020/projects/1/wiki/), which is one of [CS50W projects](https://cs50.harvard.edu/web/2020/projects/).
 Check up the rest of them! - [Projects for CS50W](https://github.com/stars/mr-wolf-rsh/lists/cs50w/)